(last update: Sep 20, 2023)

 Hiking along

-(and in, for its many crossings), an iconic Big Sur stream.
+(and in, for its many crossings), an quintessential Big Sur stream.
 Hot in summer.

 •